A Great Composition from a True Baritone Virtuoso

 Songs listed are not considered essential because they represent the high water mark for a particular genre or generation of baritone players.
 Songs have been selected because they typify a particular genre or common use of the baritone guitar.

 Thomas Leeb is a great artist who has incorporated baritone guitar into his work.
-Check out the following article for some thoughts on playing and recording with a baritone acoustic.
-I have also included a great (but slightly dizzying) video of Thomas playing a baritone cover of comfortably numb.
-Check it out below...
+Check out the following linked article for some of Leeb's thoughts on playing and recording with a baritone acoustic.
+I have also included a great (but slightly dizzying) video of Thomas playing a baritone cover of Pink Floyd's Comfortably Numb.

 Nashville tuning may not be something you typically associate with the baritone guitar.
 However, in this video, virtuoso Pat Metheny beautifully demonstrates what his half Nashville alternative tuning can offer to baritone players.